vuejs/docs/src/guide/introduction.md

 ## The Progressive Framework {#the-progressive-framework}

 Vue is a framework and ecosystem that covers most of the common features needed in frontend development.
 But the web is extremely diverse - the things we build on the web may vary drastically in form and scale.
-With that in mind, Vue is designed to be flexible and incrementally adoptable.
+With that in mind, Vue is designed to be flexible and incrementally adaptable.
 Depending on your use case, Vue can be used in different ways:

 - Enhancing static HTML without a build step
 - Embedding as Web Components on any page